vocalpy/vak/doc/get_started/autoannotate.md

 root_results_dir = "/home/users/You/Data/vak_tutorial_data/vak/train/results"
 ```

-Here it's fine to use the same directory you created before, or make a new one if you prepare to keep the
+Here it's fine to use the same directory you created before, or make a new one if you prefer to keep the
 training data and the files from training the neural network separate.
 `vak` will make a new directory inside of `root_results_dir` to save the files related to training
 every time that you run the `train` command.